Homemade Brown Sugar Recipe: Light or Dark in 2 Minutes

 What if I Don’t Have Molasses?

 If you don’t have molasses, it won’t really be brown sugar.
 But you can substitute honey or maple syrup (the real stuff) in an emergency.
 It won’t taste quite the same, but it might save whatever you’re making well enough.
-I recommend keeping a jar of molasses in your pantry, as it’s not expensive and it can last for quite a while (usually at least a year).
+Mix 1 cup sugar with 1–2 teaspoons maple syrup or honey.

 At first the molasses looks streaky and clumpy, but after a minute of mixing the sugar slowly turns a beautiful caramel color and starts to feel soft and slightly damp.